-Child and Adolescent Mental Health: Good mental health and resilience are fundamental to our physical health, our relationships, our education and to achieving our potential.
-DfE advice for schools in relation to Mental health and behaviour in schools (2018) which can be accessed here.
+Child and Adolescent Mental Health

+Good mental health and resilience are fundamental to our physical health, our relationships, our education and to achieving our potential.
+Please refer to the DfE advice, Mental Health and Behaviour in Schools (2018).

 This is non-statutory advice which clarifies the responsibility of the school, outlines what they can do and how to support a child or young person whose behaviour - whether it is disruptive, withdrawn, anxious, depressed or otherwise - may be related to an unmet mental health need.
-Whist it considers the school environment it is also relevant for work within our residential provision.
+While it considers the school environment it is also relevant for work within our residential provision.

+Bullying

-Bullying St George's Catholic School has a separate Anti-Bullying policy which is accessible at http://www.st-georges-somerset.org.uk.
-Further guidance is available from
+St George's Catholic Primary School has a separate Anti-Bullying Policy, which is accessible on the school website.

-Domestic abuse, Domestic violence, Gender-based violence and violence against women and girls (VAWG), teenage relationship abuse: is defined as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners irrespective of gender or sexuality.
+Domestic, gender-based and teenage relationship abuse and violence against women

+These categories of abuse are defined as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners irrespective of gender or sexuality.

 Exposure to domestic abuse or violence can have a serious, long lasting emotional and psychological impact on the development of children and young people.

-Further advice and guidance accessed via the NSPCC, Refuge and Safelives spotlight on young people and domestic abuse
+Further advice and guidance accessed through:

-Further resources relating to violence against women and girls (VAWG) can be accessed here
+- NSPCC

+- Refuge

+- Safelives

+- Spotlight on Young People

+- The Domestic Abuse National Helpline

+Homelessness

 Homelessness or the being at risk of being made homeless is a significant risk for children or young people.
-The DSL should refer to the local housing authority at the earliest opportunity.
+The DSL should refer the matter to Children's Services as soon as possible.

 The Homelessness Reduction Act 2017 places a new legal duty on English councils to provide meaningful help, including an assessment of need and circumstances.

-The DfE and the Ministry of Housing, Communities and local government have published joint statutory guidance on the provision of accommodation for 16 and 17 year old's who may be homeless or require accommodation A series of fact sheets can be access here
+The DfE and the Ministry of Housing, Communities and local government have published joint statutory guidance on the provision of accommodation for 16 and 17-year-olds who may be homeless or require accommodation.

+Online Safety

-Online Safety: Annex C of Keeping Children Safe in Education (September 2019) addresses the use of technology which can be a significant component of many safeguarding issues including CSE, CCE, radicalisation, sexual predation etc., whereby technology provides the platform that facilitates harm.
+Annex C of Keeping Children Safe in Education (September 2020) addresses the use of technology which can be a significant component of many safeguarding issues including CSE, CCE, radicalisation, sexual predation etc., whereby technology provides the platform that facilitates harm.

 Schools and colleges must adopt a range of effective safeguarding approaches that both safeguards and empowers children and young people to access support and remain safe online by reducing the risk of harm through the use of filters, monitoring and appropriate use policies for those accessing our IT system, whilst at the same time providing a safe environment in which children and young people can learn to keep themselves safe online.